 Can you use the same expertise when moving to digital design processes or do you need new expertise?

-I think that you need more expertise, of course, you need to collaborate with people that have this expertise.
-I think that now it’s really helpful, for example, to go online and search for how to develop, for example, Arduino it’s open source and if you are looking for making wearables you have many hints online to follow, even though it’s always better to have an idea that could be done and then ask to someone that really works with this technology to go deeper in the making of the final garment.
+I think that you need more expertise and you need to collaborate with people that have this expertise.
+Today, I think that it’s really helpful to go online and search for how to develop a project.
+For example, Arduino platform is open source and if you are looking for making wearables you have many hints online to follow. even though it’s always better to have an idea that could be done and then ask to someone that really works with this technology to go deeper in the making of the final garment.

 How is Fashion-Tech changing traditional fashion business models?

-Of course, the seasonal business model of fashion could be changed, its very wasteful and I think with digital fabrication we can work on many different layers of new business models.
-We can work on a local and global production that does not need outsourcing but that could be more inclusive in some way, inclusive from a working point of view but also with the customer.
+Of course, the seasonal business model of fashion should be changed, its very wasteful.
+Digital fabrication can support the generation of new business models.
+We can work on a local and global production that does not need outsourcing, more inclusive in some way, inclusive from a working point of view but also with the customer.

 How is COVID-19 changing the Fashion-Tech sector?